Deploying microservices to IBM Cloud Kubernetes Service

 Next, run the docker build commands to build container images for your application:

-The -t flag in the docker build command allows the Docker image to be labeled (tagged) in the name[:tag] format.
+The --platform flag in the docker build command specifies the target platform for the build output.
+Because IBM Cloud Kubernetes service supports both x86_64 and s390x architectures, the target platform is linux/amd64.
+Also, the -t flag in the command allows the Docker image to be labeled (tagged) in the name[:tag] format.
 The tag for an image describes the specific image version.
 If the optional [:tag] tag is not specified, the latest tag is created by default.

 During the build, you’ll see various Docker messages describing what images are being downloaded and built.
 When the build finishes, run the following command to list all local Docker images: